 What’s so special about it?
 Coming to your home at 11 pounds and 12 inches tall, this product has been designed to be conveniently moved from place to place.

 Whether you are simply shuffling it from room to room in a house or lugging it across the country on your next ski trip, this design is great for folks who always need to stay warm.

 Trutech included several safety features that make it more ideal around pets and children.
 If the heater tips or overheats, it is designed to automatically shut off.

 While you are drifting off into dreamland, there is always to the possibility of an animal or child knocking it over.
-These features keep both you and your loved ones safe from potential accidents.
+These features keep both you and your loved ones safe from potential air heating accidents.

-Dr. Infrared – Most Efficient
+Dr. Infrared – Best Efficient Space Heater

 Dr. Infrared sought to make a product that would not kill their customer's wallets.
-Their products combine the quality comfort of standard convection heating with infrared technology.
+Their products combine the quality comfort of standard convection air heating with infrared technology.